 As seasoned Disney park experts, we’ve taken all the guesswork out of the packing planning for you.
 Ensure you bring all the essentials below, along with a dose of patience, to make the very most of this lifetime adventure with Mickey, Minnie, and their closest friends.

-First and foremost, if you do not bring matching family Disney shirts, you’re missing out on the full experience.
-Sites like Etsy offer thousands of styles to choose from and many offer personalization.
+First and foremost, if you do not bring matching family Disney-themed shirts, you’re missing out on the full experience.
+Sites like Etsy and Amazon offer thousands of styles to choose from and many offer personalization.
 To complete the outfit, don’t forget the Mickey Mouse ears!
 Buying these items in advance will save you from paying high prices inside the parks.

 Disney parks offer many opportunities to meet and interact with its famous characters.
 Whether you run into one walking around the park or scheduled a special dinner with a Disney princess, make sure you’re prepared with autograph supplies.
 The key is to bring a large autograph pen for characters to easily use with their gloved hands.
 Another tradition at the parks is exchanging Disney pins.
 Order some of your favorites in advance so you’re well-prepared to barter for other unique collectibles!